 The sort of teleportation which the book and the joint provoked that night . . . that was the first time in my life that mental images had been created by printed words.
 Until that night I had been unable to comprehend phrases longer than about three words.
 Until that night I had thought that everyone read that way, by looking at words and phrases and then fabricating an interpretation – highly personal, of course, though I didn’t know it then – of the writer’s intent.
 The seeing of mental images – and from printed words no less! – was the second great revelation of my life.”

-We know from many other reports and studies that a cannabis high often enhances the process of imagination – whether visual, auditory, gustatory, olfactory or tactile.
-Here, the ability to associate visual scenes with sentences seems to have helped the untrained reader, Robert Burruss, to finally come to a point where he could fully grasp the meaning of whole sentences.
+We know from many other reports and studies that a marijuana high often enhances the process of imagination – be it visual, auditory, gustatory, olfactory or tactile imagination.
+Here, the ability to associate visual scenes with sentences seems to have helped the untrained reader Robert Burruss to finally come to a point where he could fully grasp the meaning of whole sentences.

-Enhanced imagery during reading is not altogether uncommon, and many readers appreciate the vividness and involvement they experience while reading during cannabis use.
-Many find that a high can be helpful to focus their attention while they read.
-Also, a clear cerebral high can enable users to keep their attention on a text without making them tired or loosing the thread.
+Enhanced imagery during reading has been reported by many other readers, who appreciate the marijuana high for giving them a vivid experience of the stories they read.
+Many others find that a high can be helpful to focus their attention while they read.
+Also, a clear “heady” high can enable users to keep their attention on a text without making them tired or losing the thread.

 The enhancement of foreign language understanding